game-of-prompts/.github/profile/README.md

       * The core of the design is a challenge that produces a **quantifiable score**.
 This means the result is not simply binary (solved/unsolved), but allows for ranking among different solvers.
 For example, in a maze game, the score could be inversely proportional to the time or number of steps, or proportional to how close it was to the exit.
       * In the current version, the focus is on games with **objective** scoring, such as puzzles, mazes, prediction games, classification tasks, etc., where evaluation can be algorithmic and deterministic.
 Specifically, two games have been implemented: [Snake](games/snake/README.md) and [Trading](games/trading/README.md)
+      * The game-service should be **deterministic** given the `gameSeed` and the solver: replays should reproduce the same state transitions, logs, and score.

     > ⚠️ **Variability:** It's crucial for a game to exhibit a high Scenario Dispersion Coefficient (CDE).
 If the Game Service always presents the same input or problem, players could simply "hardcode" an optimal solution.
 To avoid this, the game should generate variable scenarios in each execution; for example, if it's a story generation game, each game could ask "create a story about [random_topic]" where `random_topic` changes, ensuring the solver must be general and not tailored to a single case.
+    >
+    > There is no single universal threshold for "enough" CDE: it depends on the game's context and is part of the game designer's job.
+A good reference example is **Snake**, where variability comes from the initial snake position on the board and the position of each apple, yielding a very large space of possible scenarios.
+A counterexample would be a fixed **riddle** (adivinanza): once the answer is known, a solver can be hardcoded and the competition collapses.

 2.  **Secret Generation (`S`)**